NueeKip/GADSLeaderboards/README.md

 # GADSLeaderboards
-This is an application to retrieve data from REST API as json format parse it to this android application.
+This is an application to retrieve datas json format and parse it to this android application.